DeepthiShreeya/Be-Healthy---Syntactic-Processing/README.md

 - The methodologies implemented in this assignment are built upon standard NLP practices and publicly available tutorials.

 ## Contact
-Created by [@YourGitHubUsername] – feel free to reach out for any queries or collaboration!
+Created by [@DeepthiShreeya] – feel free to reach out for any queries or collaboration!